AdobeDocs/testing.fr-FR/help/testing/downloads.md

 ## Zip Link

-To download a set of image files, <a href="assets/test-images.zip" download>Click to Download</a>
+To download a set of image files, <a href="assets/test-images.zip" download>download="Click to Download"</a>

 ## Standard Image Display